How to be organized in your life with xTiles: simple tips that actually work

 We checked different methods, other people’s suggestions and experiences, books on self-organizations, etc.

-Spoiler – it is more important than we thought and a bit easier than it might seem if you’re determined to reach your goal, know what to do, and have appropriate tools.
+Spoiler – it is more important than we thought and a bit easier than it might seem if you're determined to reach your goal, know what to do, and have appropriate time management tools.

 So, let’s open xTiles and start organizing your life without delay.
 Procrastination is another thing we will need to fix to become organized…but later.